European Pricing Indication Directive

 - Products which tend to deteriorate or expire rapidly.

 - Products that have been on the market for less than 30 days.

 - Price reductions that are increased without interruption as part of the same sales campaign.
 For example, as part of a Christmas campaign, you start by offering 10% off at the beginning of December.
 Then you increase the discount to 20% off in mid-December, and finally you increase the discount to 30% off right before Christmas as part of the same campaign.

 National legislation may also require a longer period than 30 days to establish the prior lowest price.
 Refer to the Consumer Law Database for more information.

-When you put a product on sale for a lower price, you can use the Compare at price feature to comply with the Pricing Indication Directive.
+If your primary market is in the EEA, then the Compare-at price feature is always displayed.
+When you put a product on sale for a lower price, you can use the Compare-at price feature to comply with the Pricing Indication Directive.
 You can show your customers the product’s lowest price within the last 30 days or more, compared to the new reduced price.